Alistair (Dragon Age): In Dragon Age: Origins

 Alistair is first introduced in Dragon Age: Origins as a junior Grey Warden once the player character reaches Ostagar, where the Grey Wardens are preparing for a battle against the Darkspawn.
 He accompanies the player character in organizing the preparation for their "Joining" ritual as part of their induction into the Grey Wardens, where they first encounter Morrigan, a Witch of the Wilds.
 After Loghain abandons the battle at Ostagar, leaving the Grey Wardens and King Cailan Theirin to die, he and the player are rescued by Flemeth.
 Being the last Grey Wardens in Ferelden, and all other Wardens beyond their reach as Ferelden's borders are closed, the player and he must use Grey Warden contracts to demand help from certain groups against the Darkspawn.
 Alistair also suggests contacting Arl Eamon, who resides in Redcliffe, to help convince the other nobles to help the player.
 Upon entering Redcliffe, Alistair will tell the player how he is actually the heir to the crown, but was hidden due to being a bastard and instead brought up by Eamon.
 He also expresses no wish to be king.
 He will then tell the player about his long-lost sister Goldanna, who lives in Denerim, and will ask to meet her.
 If brought to Goldanna, she will reject him, and the player may "harden" Alistair and tell him to stand up for himself more.
-If the player chooses to be female, Alistair can be romanced.
+If the player character is female, Alistair can be romanced.